About World Cleanup Day

 Our Methodology

-Let’s Do It World (LDIW) is a global organization that has member organizations in almost every country and territory.
+Let’s Do It World (LDIW) is a global organisation that has member organisations in almost every country and territory.
 World Cleanup Day (WCD) is the biggest event organized by LDIW.

-Each country has a leader, or a group of leaders, who work day and night, often as volunteers, to mobilize the people in their countries for WCD.
+Each country has a leader, or a group of leaders, who work day and night, often as volunteers, to mobilise the people in their countries for WCD.

-Leaders come from all walks of life – be they strong women defying societal boundaries, environmentalists fighting for a better tomorrow, or organizations uniting concerned citizens.
+Leaders come from all walks of life – be they strong women defying societal boundaries, environmentalists fighting for a better tomorrow, or organisations uniting concerned citizens.

 Each country is affected by the mismanaged waste crisis in different ways.
 In some, waste is an issue managed by the government; in others, waste is something that the majority of the population is surrounded by.